minqiaowang/oracle-sharded-database/migrate-to-sdb/migrate-to-sdb.md

 ## **Step 1:** Re-Design and Create the Demo Schema

 Before the existing database can be migrated to the sharded database, you must decide how to organize the sharded database.
 You must decide which tables in the application are sharded and which tables are duplicated tables.
 In this lab, we have already created a scripts for the sharded demo schema.
-It's create a sharded table family: `Customers-->Orders-->LineItems` using the sharding key `CustId`, and the `Products` is the duplicated table.
+It creates a sharded table family: `Customers-->Orders-->LineItems` using the sharding key `CustId`, and the `Products` is the duplicated table.

 1. Login to the catalog database host, switch to oracle user.